-In 2015, a review of yoga found weak evidence that yoga improves symptoms in people with depression and no clear evidence demonstrating its efficacy in treating any other clinical condition (4, 5).
-The 2015 review was underpinned by an overview of systematic reviews (SRs) that focused solely on yoga and were published in the English language between 2008 and December 2013.
-Randomised controlled trials (RCTs) that were reported within included SRs and assessed yoga delivered to treat any clinical condition were included, with outcomes selected according to predefined criteria.
+In 2015, a review of Tai Chi found very low quality evidence to suggest there may be some beneficial health effects from Tai Chi when compared to control in a limited number of conditions for a limited number of outcomes (see Section 1.4) (4, 5).
+The 2015 review was underpinned by an overview of systematic reviews that focused solely on Tai Chi and were published in the English language between 2008 and January 2014.
+Randomised controlled trials (RCTs) that were reported within included SRs and assessed Tai Chi delivered to treat any clinical condition were included, with outcomes selected according to predefined criteria.
 In this 2020 update, the evidence review will build upon the 2015 review but will not be limited by publication date and a broader range of study types will be eligible for inclusion (inclusive of pseudorandomised studies and, for certain populations and outcomes, nonrandomised studies of interventions [NRSIs]).
-The updated review will also include studies that assess yoga delivered for primary prevention.
-Similar to the 2015 review, eligible comparisons will be yoga versus control and yoga versus other interventions.
+The updated review will also include studies that assess Tai Chi delivered for primary prevention.
+Similar to the 2015 review, eligible comparisons will be Tai Chi versus control and Tai Chi versus other interventions.
 Studies not published in the English language will not be translated, and databases in languages other than English will not be searched.